Heath-Web/COMPSCI4077-WebScienceH/README.md

 - Report
 - Code
-- Sample data and multimedia
+- Sample data
+- Multimedia

 The  Code folder contains the python files implemented to carry out all tasks required.
-Sample data contents...
+There are two json format data set in `Sample data and multimedia` folder, which is collected by Streaming Crawler and Hybrid Architecture Crawler respectively.
+The Multimedia folder involves the multimedia downloaded in Streaming Crawler.

 In order to be able to run the code: